Novavax seeks FDA emergency use authorization of its coronavirus vaccine - KESQ

 Novavax announced Monday that it has formally submitted a request for the US Food and Drug Administration to authorize its coronavirus vaccine for emergency use in the United States.

-The request is based on data that includes the results of two large clinical trials that demonstrated an overall efficacy of approximately 90% and a “reassuring safety profile,” according to the company.
+The request is based on data that includes the results of two large clinical trials that demonstrated an overall efficacy of about 90% and a “reassuring safety profile,” according to the company.

 “We believe our vaccine offers a differentiated option built on a well-understood protein-based vaccine platform that can be an alternative to the portfolio of available vaccines to help fight the COVID-19 pandemic,” Stanley Erck, Novavax’s president and chief executive officer, said in the announcement Monday.